|

 Experience

-sometimes run hand in hand.
+and knowledge,sometimes run hand in hand.

 That night as Dad admired his skunk,